• Mail

 During inclement weather especially, we tend to use our home’s vehicle doors more than we use our front doors.
 Most home’s front doors are pretty simple.
 A typical front door these days is metal clad with a wood interior.
 It swings on three hinges and locks with a locking handle and a dead bolt lock.
 Although all these parts need occasional attention, a decade can go by before you notice a problem.
 The solution is usually a lubricant or replacement of a relatively inexpensive lock mechanism.

-Garage vehicle doors are not so simple, and when it comes to repairs, they can be quite costly.
+Garage door maintenance is not so simple, and when it comes to repairs, they can be quite costly.
 As with many systems within a home, regular maintenance is the most affordable way to manage home costs.
 Neglected rollers can bind during operation causing extensive and expensive damage to not only the door but the door opener.
 And, this usually happens at the most inopportune time.

 So next time you are making the rounds around your home on the weekend taking care of the “honey do” list, take a few minutes to apply some silicone lubricant to your garage vehicle door.
 I promise it will be time well spent.
 Here are a few steps to follow to get the job done without creating more work or problems: